Photon-Engineer/Satisflow-Dev/README.md

 If you have any issues, please make a post in the issues tab on github.
 Be specific and provide the text associated with the layout you've produced with the issue, and I will try to fix it in a timely manner.

 ## Known Issues
 Sometimes the editor will hang-up and you will no longer be able to pan or zoom.
 If this happens, click the export button to save your work, copy the text, reload the page, the paste the text back and reload your progress.
 The error is not understood at this point in time.
+(Only tested on Chrome/ Edge (Chromium)/ and Firefox)

 Most, but not all recipes have been directly verified to be correct in game.
 There may be recipes incorrect or missing recipes (especially alternate recipes).